iandickson222/Excel-Data-Optimizer/README.md

 1) File: Load -> Load your Excel file.
 2) Components -> Select the number of variables in the problem you are trying to solve.
 3) Constraints -> Choose whether you wish to maximize or minimize the value you are trying to solve for.
-4) Values -> Fill in the  rows, columns, minimum value, maximimum value, and precision.
+4) Values -> Fill in all available text boxes.
 Precision is the steps you would like to count by.
 5) Maximize/Minimize -> Fill in the row and column of the value you would like to minimize or maximize.
 6) Run -> Press Run.